opensanctions/api-examples/curl/README.md

 The values are in arrays because in person and company data, it's common to have multiple forms or versions of a name for the same entity.
 See this used below.

-In the response, we for results under the `responses.q1.results` keys.
+In the response, we look for results under the `responses.q1.results` keys.
 Each result is a FollowTheMoney entity with additional keys like `score`, `match`, and `features` indicating how strongly this entity matched the query.
 Note which [features](https://www.opensanctions.org/matcher/) were good matches contributing